gap-system/gap/INSTALL.md

 (you won't be able to compile the program as given in the `-win.zip` archive).

 Next, you will need a compiler and build tools like `make`.
-These tools are included in the "XCode" app(lication) which is generally not installed by default on a new Mac.
-You may be able to install this application by running an installer package already on your system (look at the Installer folder under Applications) but if not you can get it from Apple by registering as a developer (see http://developer.apple.com), or by downloading it from the App Store.
+These tools are included in the "Xcode" application which is not installed by default on a new Mac.
+On all recent versions of OS X, you can install it for free via the App Store.
+For older versions for OS X, you may need to register with Apple as a developer and download it from <http://developer.apple.com>.

 To compile and run GAP you will have to open the Terminal application and type the necessary Unix commands into its window.
 The Terminal application